-This creamy Chicken and Wild Rice Soup recipe is made with fresh chopped vegetables, chicken, and a wild rice blend in a rich chicken stock.
+This healthy Homemade Chicken and Wild Rice Soup recipe is made with fresh chopped vegetables, chicken, and a wild rice blend in a rich chicken stock.

 Why wild rice?
 Well, wild rice has a long history here in Wisconsin, even though it really isn’t considered a “rice” but a grass that was a food staple of the Ojibwa and Menominee Indians.